MarcusAl/pairings-app/README.md

 #### Local Development (with LocalStack)

 Use `tflocal` commands for local development.
-This will interact with LocalStack instead of real AWS services:
+This will interact with LocalStack instead of real AWS services

 #### Production Deployment (with Terraform Cloud)